Home Medical Malpractice Emergency Room Error

 Denver Emergency Room Error Attorneys

-Get Help After an Emergency Room Error Leaves You Injured
+Get Help After a Denver Emergency Room Error Leaves You Injured

 Illnesses and injuries can occur anywhere, at any time, which means emergency rooms need to be ready to field hundreds of patients at the drop of a hat.
-But few are.
-Healthcare professionals in a busy emergency room may fail to properly assess all of a patient’s injuries or may prescribe a medication without checking a patient’s current drug regimen and allergies.
+Unfortunately, many emergency situations are handled inadequately.
+Healthcare professionals in an emergency room may fail to properly assess all of a patient’s injuries or may prescribe a medication without checking a patient’s current drug regimen and allergies.
 These errors leave patients worse off than when they arrived in the ER.

-If you believe a doctor or nurse made one of these errors during your emergency room visit, you should reach out to an experienced attorney for help.
-Our team at Leventhal Puga Braley P.C. has handled many similar cases and is prepared to give you the support you need.
-Call us today at (303) 759-9945 to talk to an experienced Colorado medical malpractice lawyer in a no-cost consultation.
+If you believe a doctor or nurse made an error during your emergency room visit, you should reach out to an experienced attorney for help.
+The emergency room malpractice lawyers at Leventhal Puga Braley P.C. have handled many of these cases and are prepared to give you the support you need.
+Call us at (303) 759-9945 to talk to an experienced Colorado medical malpractice lawyer with a no-cost consultation.

 Back to Top